Detroit2077/ETH-AVAX-Module-2/README.md

 ## Installation/Executioin

-- You must have metamask wallet as a extension to your browser
+- You must have to install metamask wallet as a extension to your browser.

 - Clone the repository by